phosphoer/lightr/README.md

 This controls the color of the light source.
 The default is a plain white light.

-### Array\<Canvas\> Lightr.bake(Image diffuseMap, Image normalMap, int numDirs)
+### Array\<Canvas\> Lightr.bake(int numDirs, Image diffuseMap, Image normalMap)
 This is the function you use to actually bake your lighting out to a set of images.
-The first two parameters are `Image` objects, that represent your diffuse (color) map, and the relevant normal map. `numDirs` is how many divisions of a full circle the lighting should calculate.
+The last two parameters are `Image` objects, that represent your diffuse (color) map, and the relevant normal map. `numDirs` is how many divisions of a full circle the lighting should calculate.
 For example, a value of 4 would give you 4 images back, one for each cardinal direction.
 A value of 8 gives you 8 images, and so on.
 I find that 6-8 images is sufficient for most purposes.

 The return is an array of `Canvas` elements containing the rendered out lighting, in counter clockwise order.
 I utilize these by blending between them at runtime based on the direction of the light to my sprite.